Published on 27-Sep-2011

 Hamilton County Department of Education

-Business Analytics, Enabling Business Flexibility, Enterprise Modernization, Smarter Planet
+Big Data, Big Data & Analytics, BA - Business Analytics, Business Performance Transformation, Enabling Business Flexibility, Enterprise Modernization, BA - Predictive Analytics, Smarter Planet

 Leadership Series, Smarter Education, Smarter Government, Smarter Infrastructure